 Vitamins and minerals: Most words on the ingredient label describe vitamins and minerals.
 These words can be hard to figure out – ferrous sulfate is iron, for example.
 Sodium ascorbate is vitamin C, and calcium pantothenate is vitamin B5.

 The AAP recommends that all healthy babies who aren’t breastfed exclusively be given iron-fortified formula until their first birthday.
 It’s important that babies receive the minimum recommended amount of iron (0.27 milligrams [mg] daily for infants 0 to 6 months; 11 mg daily for babies 7 to 12 months) to prevent iron-deficiency anemia.
+Iron is especially important during their early months.
+Iron is one of the vital minerals that is needed to develop a strong and healthy body.

 Iron is vital to the blood’s ability to circulate oxygen, which all of the body’s cells need to function properly.
 Studies have shown that getting enough iron in the first year of life is important for brain development.
 A baby’s iron stores are established in the third trimester, so premature babies need extra help in getting plenty of iron.